 Nextiva pricing plans

-Nextiva pricing offer four different plans (besides their enterprise products):
+Nextiva offers four different pricing plans (besides their enterprise products):

-- Digital: $20 per user per month for website live chat, messaging apps, social media channels, review management, Digital Service Helpdesk, and more
+- Digital: $20 per user per month for website live chat, messaging apps, social media channels, review management, and Digital Service Helpdesk

-- Core: $30 per user per month for inbound and outbound voice calls, business SMS, video conference calls, screenshare, call routing, and more
+- Core: $30 per user per month for inbound and outbound voice calls, business SMS, video conference calls, screenshare, and call routing

-- Engage: $40 per user per month for call center queueing, toll-free number and minutes, advanced reporting, website chatbots, a Microsoft Teams integration, and more
+- Engage: $40 per user per month for call center queueing, toll-free number and minutes, advanced reporting, website chatbots, and a Microsoft Teams integration

-- Power Suite: $60 per user per month for advanced IVR, intelligent routing, unified team interface, supervisor dashboards, transcriptions and summaries, and more
+- Power Suite: $60 per user per month for advanced IVR, intelligent routing, unified team interface, supervisor dashboards, and transcriptions and summaries

 What customers are saying about Nextiva